Tsarbomba69-com/Portfolio/content/posts/vec.md

 * Remover no fim da lista.
 * Inverter a lista.
 * Imprimir a lista.
-* Concatenar às segunda lista a primeira lista.
+* Concatenar a segunda lista a primeira lista.
 * Esvaziar a lista.

 ## Começo rápido